-In an effort to facilitate implementation of priority actions, an overview of water quality challenges and needs in the Lake Champlain Watershed was prepared by the LCBP through its management plan: Opportunities for Action - An Evolving Plan for the Future of the Lake Champlain Basin (OFA)(2003, updated 2010 and 2017).
-This plan lays out the goals and priorities of the Section 542 Environmental Assistance Program's non-federal partners and other federal stakeholders.
-The OFA was signed by the Governors of New York and Vermont and the Regional Administrators of the USEPA.
-The OFA's key functions are to coordinate programs and implementation activities, support local level implementation and public involvement, measure and monitor success relative to benchmarks, and promote and advise partner communications.
-More detailed information can be found in the Opportunities for Action, available at http://www.lcbp.org/about-us/opportunities-for-action/.
-The goals in the plan address:
+In an effort to facilitate implementation of priority actions, an overview of water quality problems and needs in the Lake Champlain Watershed was prepared by the LCBP through its management plan: Opportunities for Action - An Evolving Plan for the Future of the Lake Champlain Basin (2003).
+This plan was signed by the Governors of New York and Vermont and the Regional Administrators of the USEPA in April of 2003.